openebs/mayastor-extensions/index.md

 ### How to customize OpenEBS Helm chart?

-OpenEBS helm chart is an umbrella chart that pulls together engine specific charts.
+OpenEBS helm chart is a unfied chart that pulls together engine specific charts.
 The engine charts are included as [dependencies](https://github.com/openebs/openebs/tree/HEAD/charts/Chart.yaml).

 ```bash
 openebs